 Sweat bees are often seen flying around the garden with a heavy load of pollen on their back legs.
 Pollen laden sweat bees are on their way back to the nest where they store their harvest to feed the next generation.
 It’s a good idea to give them a wide berth so they don’t see you as a threat.
-But don’t let the fear of sweat bee stings keep you out of your garden.
+Don’t let the fear of sweat bee stings keep you out of your garden though.
 Find out how to control sweat bees and avoid stings in this article.

 What are Sweat Bees?